nadav74/docker-kodi-android/README.md

    ```

 5. Start step 5 from [here](https://github.com/xbmc/Xbmc/blob/master/docs/README.Android.md#5-build-tools-and-dependencies)   with the following notes:
-   - NDK is `r18b`, not `r18`, since r18 is no longer available for download.
+   - NDK is `r20`, not `r18`, since r18 is no longer available for download and 18.5-Leia does not compile with `r18b`
    - Add `--enable-debug=no` for a release build.

 6. So, a full transcript for ARM: